hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/USERGUIDE.md

 The tool validates all of this before touching the blocks API.
 If something is missing, it tells you what and where it is referenced.

-### Portable dependencies

-Datagroups, custom URL categories, monitors, profiles, cipher groups, and iRules are portable.
-If any are missing on the target, the tool offers to create them automatically from the stored config.
-However this only works if the snapshot was taken with full dependency capture (snapshot format v1.0 or later).

 ### Replay modes

 **Full replay** deploys every object in the snapshot in dependency order.